blay/blay.se/edgeryders.markdown

 participation as it is presented within youth policy.
 What kind of participation is youth policy talking about?
-In what way and with what influence does it expect youth to engage in politics and how is it supposed that these process will be structures and managed?
+In what way and with what influence does it expect youth to engage in politics and how is it supposed that these process will be structured and managed?
 After this a comparison highlighting the differences with Edgeryders in several aspects is made.
 This deals with what counts as political, who sets the agenda for participation and influence and if the very idea of a